Pace Engineering From Q-Base to ISO 9001: How 2 Engineers Upgraded Their Quality System Without Consultants

 2

-Only two nonconformities were found during the ISO 9001 certification audit
+Two minor nonconformities were found during the certification audit

 We knew we could do it by ourselves with the right tools.
 Nobody knows our business like we do.